JoeyHendricks/python-benchmark-harness/README.md

 [![Couch Potato code in a lazy chair](/images/banner-with-text.jpg "Slow Potato Code")](https://github.com/JoeyHendricks/python-unit-level-performance-testing/blob/master/images/banner-with-text.jpg?raw=true)
 ---

-QuickPotato is unit-level performance testing framework for the Python programming language.
+QuickPotato is a unit-level performance testing framework for the Python programming language.
-Enabling its user to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.
+It enables its users to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.

-It does by helping you answer two burning questions about your code.
+It does so by helping you answer two burning questions about your code.

 - Did that code change just impact the performance?
-- Is my code performing in the way which I am expecting?
+- Is my code performing the way I expect it to?

 Getting answers to these questions is not always easy.
 That is why QuickPotato aims to equip you with all the tools necessary to get the job done.
 What QuickPotato has in its growing arsenal boils down to the following features:

-- Measure the end to end performance of your code.
+- Measure the end to end performance of your code
-- Automatically profile your code with CProfile.
+- Automatically profile your code using CProfile
-- Collect system resource utilization during execution.
+- Collect system resource utilization during execution
-- Automatically discover performance regression after a code change.
+- Automatically discover performance regression after a code change
-- Verify if your code does not breach any performance boundaries.
+- Verify if your code does not breach any performance boundaries

-QuickPotato hopes to remove as many obstacles between you and performance testing your code.
-Allowing you to quickly fix the problem at hand continue creating awesome projects!
+QuickPotato hopes to remove as many obstacles between you and your code allowing you to quickly fix the problem at hand and continue your quest of creating awesome projects!

 ## How it works